EmilyEmmi/Baba-Is-You---Metatext-Mod/README.md

 <img src="gifs/howtoinstall.gif" alt="gif is not render :(" width="800"/>

 There are two optional files: one named "text_ prefix.lua" and one named "metaunmeta.lua".
 Neither are required for the rest of the mod to work, although they are recommended. **If you choose to leave out both files, the SPRITES folder is not needed.**
+(There's actually a third optional file.
+What does it do?)

-You can also enable or disable new features with the ~~file "defines + misc.lua."~~ the new mod menu ~~not at all inspired by Plasmaflare's modpack~~.
+You can also enable or disable new features with the new mod menu ~~not at all inspired by Plasmaflare's modpack~~.
 It should appear in the top left in the levelpack menu, as seen here:

 <img src="gifs/menu.png" alt="png is not render :(" width="800"/>